Engoo Blog Travel & Fun

 I need a cup of java to get my day started.

-There is a theory that sailors began calling coffee "Joe" after Josephus Daniels, Secretary of the US Navy during World War I, who banned the use of alcohol on ships.
+It's said that US sailors began calling coffee "joe" after Josephus Daniels, a Navy officer who banned the drinking of alcohol.

 Brew

-"Brew" is a verb for the process of making coffee by mixing coffee beans with hot water.
+"Brew" is a verb for the process of making coffee by mixing coffee beans and hot water.

-Just give me five minutes to brew a fresh pot of coffee before we start the meeting.
+Give me a few minutes to brew a fresh pot of coffee before we start the meeting.

-Sometimes, however, it is used as a noun referring to the coffee itself.
+Sometimes, however, it's used as a noun referring to the coffee itself.

 Bean juice

-This nickname for coffee is another reference to coffee beans.
+This nickname is another reference to coffee beans.

-I don't have time for a big breakfast in the morning; instead, I only have bean juice and a bagel.
+I don't have time for a big breakfast in the morning; I just have bean juice and a bagel.

 Go juice

-This name emphasizes the fact that coffee can give you energy, particularly in the morning.
+"Go juice" comes from the fact that coffee can give you energy to "go," especially in the morning.

-I've got back-to-back meetings today, so I'll need plenty of go juice to stay alert.
+I've got meetings all morning, so I'll need plenty of go juice to stay alert.

-The following expressions are names for coffee that refer to the strength of its caffeine.
+The following expressions are names for coffee that refer to the strength of its caffeine or how it looks.
+Some names may surprise you!

 Rocket fuel

-The fuel that powers rockets flying into space needs to be very powerful!
+The fuel that powers rockets that fly into space needs to be very powerful.
 That's why some people refer to very strong coffee with this name.

 Jitter juice

-I had a cup of jitter juice before my meeting and now I can't stop talking!
+I had a few cups of jitter juice during the meeting, and now I can't stop talking!

 High octane

-The term "high octane" is usually used to talk about a type of gasoline.
-Similar to rocket fuel, however, it can also refer to coffee with a high amount of caffeine.
+The term "high octane" usually refers to gasoline.
+Similar to "rocket fuel," however, it can also refer to coffee with a large amount of caffeine.

 Liquid energy

-This expression refers to coffee's ability to provide quick energy when needed.
+This expression refers to coffee's ability to provide a quick energy boost.

-With my busy schedule, a quick sip of liquid energy in the morning really helps me start the day.
+With my busy schedule, liquid energy is essential to get through the day.

 Leaded